What is Hospice

 This is an offering of companionship, information and alternative modalities to enhance a person's life through their dying time.
 We provide a comfortable and safe environment for clients to live and learn.
 This program is held several times a year.

 Music Care Program

-We have Music Carts available to our clients to enjoy during times of agitation, pain and transition.
+We have Music Carts available for our clients to enjoy during times of pain and transition.
 We also have a team who can help you create a top ten list of your favorite songs to be burned to CD or USB stick for your continued pleasure and use.

 A Hospice volunteer will companion you and your family during the dying time of your life journey.
 They are available to you from the time of diagnosis until the end.
 They can help you navigate the system and share resource information that is available to you.
 Their compassionate listening skills are a calming gift for you and your family during what is often a very stressful and confusing time.